MistermindX/ComicSalesApp/README.md

 **_Getting Started_**

-When you open the site you will see the list of comics you have in your database.
+When you open the site you will enter your username to see the list of comics you have in your database.
 You can click the items to add them to a cart.

 ---